rallekralle11/Project_Epi/README.md

 Way too many hours routing for my sanity, and i doubt it's optimal(i am a beginner)

-holes where M2 bolts could be used to hold it in place
+holes where M2 bolts can be used to hold it in place

 Made to suit JLC manufacturing tolerances.

+Includes some custom footprints with 3D models.